Problem of induction

-First formulated by David Hume, the problem of induction questions our reasons for believing that the future will resemble the past, or more broadly it questions predictions about unobserved things based on previous observations.
-This inference from the observed to the unobserved is known as "inductive inferences", and Hume, while acknowledging that everyone does and must make such inferences, argued that there is no non-circular way to justify them, thereby undermining one of the Enlightenment pillars of rationality.
+The problem of induction is a philosophical problem that questions the rationality of predictions about unobserved things based on previous observations.
+These inferences from the observed to the unobserved are known as "inductive inferences".
+David Hume, who first formulated the problem in 1739, argued that there is no non-circular way to justify inductive inferences, while he acknowledged that everyone does and must make such inferences.

-While David Hume is credited with raising the issue in Western analytic philosophy in the 18th century, the Pyrrhonist school of Hellenistic philosophy and the Cārvāka school of ancient Indian philosophy had expressed skepticism about inductive justification long prior to that.

 The traditional inductivist view is that all claimed empirical laws, either in everyday life or through the scientific method, can be justified through some form of reasoning.
 The problem is that many philosophers tried to find such a justification but their proposals were not accepted by others.
 Identifying the inductivist view as the scientific view, C. D. Broad once said that induction is "the glory of science and the scandal of philosophy".
 In contrast, Karl Popper's critical rationalism claimed that inductive justifications are never used in science and proposed instead that science is based on the procedure of conjecturing hypotheses, deductively calculating consequences, and then empirically attempting to falsify them.

 Formulation of the problem

-In inductive reasoning, one makes a series of observations and infers a new claim based on them.
+In inductive reasoning, one makes a series of observations and infers a claim based on them.
 For instance, from a series of observations that a woman walks her dog by the market at 8 am on Monday, it seems valid to infer that next Monday she will do the same, or that, in general, the woman walks her dog by the market every Monday.
 That next Monday the woman walks by the market merely adds to the series of observations, but it does not prove she will walk by the market every Monday.
 First of all, it is not certain, regardless of the number of observations, that the woman always walks by the market at 8 am on Monday.
 In fact, David Hume even argued that we cannot claim it is "more probable", since this still requires the assumption that the past predicts the future.

 Second, the observations themselves do not establish the validity of inductive reasoning, except inductively.
 Bertrand Russell illustrated this point in The Problems of Philosophy: